—–BEGIN PGP SIGNED MESSAGE—–

 Proactive activities include the following:

-CSIRT-SPMS considers cooperation and information sharing at all levels to be extremely important, between CERTs, CSIRTs, SOCs and similar entities, as well as with other organisations.
-This service aims to contribute to anticipation and proactivity, resulting from the sharing of information and intelligence on threats, and to improve overall security posture.
+This service aims to contribute to anticipation and proactivity, resulting from the sharing of information and intelligence on threats, and to improve the overall security posture.

 - Incident reporting forms